devkush0999/react-native-roadmap/README.md

      - [GraphQL Docs](https://graphql.org/)
    - **Project Ideas**:
      - Build a REST API for a blog app (CRUD operations).
-     - Build a GraphQL API for a task management app.
+     - Build a GraphQL API for a task management app...

 ---